-Come to Hart House to explore your passions and enhance your U of T experience!
+Explore your passions and enhance your U of T experience.

 Each committee at Hart House provides opportunities for students to create experiences and build communities with a focus on: Music, Art & Creativity, Social Justice & Civic Engagement or Wellness & Recreation.